In a Nutshell

 3. Call the issuer’s customer service line

-1. Figure out why the account was closed
+1. Figure out why you have a closed credit card account

 If you didn’t close your account yourself, it’s possible that your credit card issuer did.